Best Office Chair Under $450: Expert Testing Reveals Top WFH Picks

 NOUHAUS Ergo3D ($359)

-The NOUHAUS Ergo3D stands out in the mid-range category with its innovative 3D lumbar technology that automatically adjusts to your spine’s natural curve.
+The NOUHAUS Ergo3D stands out in the mid-range category with its 3D lumbar technology that automatically adjusts to your spine’s natural curve.
 This German-engineered chair combines thoughtful design with practical functionality, offering comprehensive adjustability across all major contact points.
-The chair’s modular approach allows users to customize their seating experience while maintaining proper ergonomic alignment throughout the workday.
+The modular approach lets you customize your seating experience while maintaining proper ergonomic alignment throughout the workday.

 Key ergonomic features include: